- Our story

 Premium Bonds are an idea dating back to the First World War.
 Now, from 1 November 1956, they’re actually on sale for the first time.
 Harold Wilson, Shadow Chancellor, calls Premium Bonds a ‘squalid raffle’.
 Church leaders warn it will lead the population to gambling.
 The British public buys £5 million worth on the first day (the equivalent of approximately £121 million, based on 2018 values)

 The Team behind the Second World War code breaker, Colossus, gets to build the machine that selects the winning Premium Bond numbers.
-Introducing ERNIE (Electronic Random Number Indicator Equipment) – he’ll generate bond numbers based on the signal noise created by neon tubes.
+Introducing ERNIE (Electronic Random Number Indicator Equipment) – he’ll generate bond numbers based on the signal noise created by neon tubes, and will take 10 days to complete a draw.

 The First Draw